nuntax/stripped-chameleon.nvim/README.md

 # Fork of chameleon
 This should enable the use of chameleon in nvim configs without relying on neviraide.
 Primarily did this to have the hyde colorways in my nvim config.
 If it does not work (very likely) feel free to open an issue.
 I only tested it on my machine with my config and dot files.
+Note that this is not completely cleaned from neviraide dependencies but just to this extent that it is usable.

 # Original Readme:
 # Chameleon